 You might be thinking, why should the thickness of a laminate matter when characterizing material properties?
 The reason is that the important parameter that characterizes signal behavior is the effective dielectric constant (remember, this is a complex quantity!), which depends on the trace dimensions and layer thickness you use in you material.
 Take a look at these articles for microstrip and symmetric stripline transmission lines.

 Finally, the other important parameter to consider is the copper roughness on a given laminate.
 The two articles I linked to above provide effective dielectric constant values for microstrip and stripline transmission line geometries while assuming no copper roughness.
-However, there is a simple linear approximation you can use to account for copper roughness:
+However, real copper features in PCBs always have some roughness which will impact the impedance and loss.
+The roughness value is determined by the copper foil manufacturing process and the PCB processing, the latter of which requires roughening the copper prior to constructing the PCB stackup.

 Effective dielectric constant with copper roughness.
 Source: B. Simonovich, Demystifying PCB Transmission Line Interconnect Modeling, Signal Integrity Journal.